theodh/example-socialite-apple/readme.md

 chown your_linux_user/your_linux_group /your_laravel_path/storage/apple/apple_client.txt

 ```

+Other solution to refresh your client secret, see comment [alinmiron](https://github.com/laravel/socialite/issues/369#issuecomment-539014190)

 ### Private email replay
 If the user is using his anonymous email-address, a standard email relay (mandrill, sendgrid) is not possible [at this moment](https://forums.developer.apple.com/thread/122270).